-Leaves enable photosynthesis to happen.
+Leaves enable photosynthesis to occur.
 Photosynthesis is the process by which leaves absorb light and carbon dioxide to produce carbohydrate (food) for plants to grow.
-Leaves are adapted to perform their function eg they have a large surface area to absorb sunlight.
+Leaves are adapted to perform their function, eg they have a large surface area to absorb sunlight.

 Leaves are adapted in several ways to help them perform their function.

 |Large surface area||To absorb more light|